About Language Pathways

 Advanced

 Welcome to the advanced level!
-Very few people make it this far, so you should be really proud of yourself.
+Very few people make it this far, so you should be incredibly proud of yourself.
 You’ve come a long way since you first started.
-This is the level that never ends because learning a language never ends.
-There will always be parts of the language you don’t know.
+This is the level that never ends because learning a language is a lifelong journey.
+There will always be aspects of a language you don’t know.
 This is true even for native speakers.
-Instead of trying to learn everything, you should focus on the areas most relevant to you and place your goals and attention there.
-If you want to be able to speak at a business meeting then you should read a lot of business-related articles and practice writing and speaking using business German.
+Instead of trying to learn everything, focus on the areas most relevant to you and direct your goals and attention there.
+For example, if you want to be able to speak confidently at a business meeting, you should read a lot of business-related articles and practice writing and speaking using business German.
 If you want to be able to easily understand movies, then you should watch a lot of movies and even practice writing your own script.
-You will build pockets of German fluency that will all come together to make you better at the language, and it will be easier to acquire new areas of fluency as you progress.
-You know all the basics at this point, now it’s just a matter of practice and exposure.
+You will build pockets of fluency in different areas, which will all come together to make you better at the language.
+As you progress, it will also become easier and easier to acquire new areas of fluency.
+At this point, you know all the basics, now it’s just a matter of practice and exposure!

-At the advanced level, you should mostly be consuming media made for native German speakers.
-You will also be focusing on output such as writing and speaking now that you are familiar with the language.
-If you look at the schedule below, you’ll see that it looks very similar to the intermediate schedule.
-This is because you should still be getting lots of input, but the input should be more difficult.
-However, writing and speaking should now also have a place in your weekly schedule.
-These are both draining and time-consuming activities, so start simple and do each for just 30 minutes once a week then work your way up to doing these activities for longer or more often.
-This is the point in the language where you get to see all your hard work pay off as you start to have conversations and easily consume native media.
+At the advanced level, you should primarily be consuming media made for native German speakers.
+You will also begin focusing on output, such as writing and speaking, now that you’re more familiar with the language.
+If you look at the schedule below, you’ll see that it closely resembles the intermediate schedule.
+This is because you should still be getting plenty of input, but the input should be more challenging.
+However, writing and speaking should also have a place in your weekly routine.
+These activities can be draining and time-consuming, so start simple—spend just 30 minutes once a week on each, then gradually increase the time and frequency as you become more comfortable.
+This is the stage where you’ll see all your hard work pay off as you start having conversations and easily consume native media.

 Listening